2010 Austin suicide attack: Economic costs to IRS

 The IRS spent more than $38.6 million after the suicide attack.

-For the immediate response, document recovery, and to resume operations at the center, the IRS spent $6,421,942.
+For the immediate response, document recovery, and resuming operations at the center, the IRS spent $6,421,942.
 Of this amount, $3,258,213 was spent on document recovery.

 Also, the IRS spent a total of $32.3 million to improve IRS building security across the United States, with $32.2 million "to evaluate and enhance employee safety and physical security at IRS facilities", although it was not explained what physical security measures were intended to prevent airplanes from flying into buildings.
 The IRS said, because of the 2010 Austin terrorist attack and the emergency plans in place, there was no direct budgetary impact on the IRS's ability to provide taxpayer services or enforce tax laws.

-An additional $1,236,634 was spent on a security risk assessment to be performed by the private Georgia based logistical and engineering services firm Unified Consultants Group, Inc. A July 25, 2012 audit, released shortly after the incident cost analysis, performed by the Treasury Inspector General for Tax Administration, determined that the contract was mismanaged by the IRS.
+An additional $1,236,634 was spent on a security risk assessment to be performed by the private Georgia-based logistical and engineering services firm Unified Consultants Group, Inc. A July 25, 2012 audit, released shortly after the incident cost analysis and performed by the Treasury Inspector General for Tax Administration, determined that the contract was mismanaged by the IRS.
 The security-review process was determined to have had multiple problems, and many of the sites were not inspected by the contractor.
-The audit placed the blame on the IRS agency's individuals responsible for defining, negotiating, and administering the contract, with potentially 100% of funds being used inefficiently and the security improvements of IRS sites may have been ineffective.
+The audit placed the blame on the IRS agency's individuals responsible for defining, negotiating, and administering the contract, with potentially 100% of funds having been used inefficiently, and with security improvements at IRS sites having been potentially ineffective.